maddenp/iotaa/README.md

 **It's One Thing After Another**

-A tiny workflow manager with semantics similar to those of [Luigi](https://github.com/spotify/luigi) but with tasks defined as decorated Python functions. `iotaa` is pure Python, relies on no third-party packages, and is contained in a single module.
+A tiny workflow manager with semantics similar to those of [Luigi](https://github.com/spotify/luigi), but with tasks defined as decorated Python functions (or methods, but "functions" will be used in this document). `iotaa` is pure Python, relies on no third-party packages, and is contained in a single module.

 ## Workflows

 Workflows comprise:

-- Assets (observable external state -- typically files, but sometimes more abstract state, e.g. a time duration)
+- Assets (observable external state -- typically a file, but sometimes more abstract state, e.g. a time duration)
-- Requirement relationships between assets
+- Requirement relationships (dependencies) between assets
-- Executable logic to make assets ready (e.g. create them)
+- Executable logic to ready the assets (e.g. create them)

 ## Assets

 An asset (an instance of class `iotaa.Asset`) has two attributes:

-1. `ref`: A value, of any type, uniquely referring to the observable state this asset represents (e.g. a POSIX filesytem path, an S3 URI, an ISO8601 timestamp)
+1. `ref`: A value, of any type, uniquely identifying the observable state this asset represents (e.g. a POSIX filesytem path, an S3 URI, or an ISO8601 timestamp)
-2. `ready`: A 0-arity (no-argument) function returning a `bool` indicating whether or not the asset is ready to use
+2. `ready`: A 0-arity (no-argument) function returning a `bool` indicating whether the asset is ready to use

 Create an asset by calling `iotaa.asset()`.

 ## Tasks

-Task are functions that declare, by `yield`ing values to `iotaa`, a description of the assets represented by the task (aka the task's name), plus -- depending on task type -- one or more of: the assets themselves, other tasks that the task requires, and/or executable logic to make the task's asset ready. `iotaa` provides three Python decorators to define tasks:
+Task are functions that declare, by `yield`ing values to `iotaa`, the task name plus -- depending on task type -- one or both of: the assets themselves, and other tasks the task requires.
+The task name will be used in log messages detailing workflow progress, so descriptive names can be useful.
+Tasks that define and are responsibile for readying their assets provide, following the `yield` statements, executable logic readying those assets.

+`iotaa` provides three Python decorators to define tasks:

 ### `@task`

 The essential workflow function type.
 A `@task` function `yield`s, in order:

-1. A task name describing the assets being readied, for logging
+1. A name describing the asset(s) being readied, for logging
-2. An asset -- or an asset `list`, or a `dict` mapping `str` keys to assets, or `None` -- that the task is responsible for making ready
+2. An asset -- or an asset `list`, or a `dict` mapping `str` keys to assets, or `None` -- the task is responsible for readying
-3. A task-function call (e.g. `t(args)` for task `t`) -- or a `list` or `dict` of such calls, or `None` -- that this task requires before it can ready its own assets
+3. A task-function call (e.g. `t(args)` for task `t`) -- or a `list` or `dict` of such calls, or `None` -- this task requires before it can ready its own assets

 Arbitrary Python statements may appear before and interspersed between the `yield` statements.
-If the assets of all required tasks are ready, the statements following the third and final `yield` will be executed, with the expectation that they will make the task's assets ready.
+If the assets of all required tasks are ready, the statements following the third and final `yield` will be executed, with the expectation that they will ready the task's assets.

 ### `@external`

-A function type representing a required asset that `iotaa` cannot make ready, or a `list` or `dict` of such assets.
+A function type for representing assets that are required but cannot be readied by the workflow.
 An `@external` function `yield`s, in order:

-1. A task name describing the assets being readied, for logging
+1. A name describing the asset(s) being readied, for logging
-2. A required asset -- or an asset `list`, or a `dict` mapping `str` keys to assets, or `None` -- that must become ready via external means not under workflow control.
-(Specifying `None` may be nonsensical.)
+2. A required asset -- or an asset `list`, or a `dict` mapping `str` keys to assets, or `None` -- that must be readied by external means not under workflow control.

 As with `@task` functions, arbitrary Python statements may appear before and interspersed between these `yield` statements.
-However, no statements should follow the second and final `yield`: They will never execute since `@external` tasks are intended as passive wrappers around external state.
+However, no statements should follow the second and final `yield`: They will never execute since `@external` tasks are passive wrappers around external state.

 ### `@tasks`

-A function type serving as a container for other tasks.
+A function type serving as a container for requiring other tasks without attempting to ready them.
 A `@tasks` function `yield`s, in order:

-1. A task name describing the assets being readied, for logging
+1. A name describing the assets being readied, for logging
 2. A task-function call (e.g. `t(args)` for task `t`) -- or a `list` or `dict` of such calls, or `None` -- that this task requires.
-(Specifying `None` may be nonsensical.)

 As with `@external` tasks, no statements should follow the second and final `yield`, as they will never execute.